flowsa/.github/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Does the subscribe form work and log people’s details in the correct subscriber list?
 - [ ] Has thank you page been set up on the website?
+- [ ] Has DKIM "sender signature" been set up on the domain (to pass spam blocking)

 ### Not relevant
 Drag any checkboxes not relevant below and tick them